How to set exercise goals

 Goals can be short-term (ex: daily goals, weekly goals) or long-term (ex: monthly, yearly, or longer), and it’s good to have a balance of both so that you can be noticing and celebrating short-term progress while also working towards longer-term goals.

 Examples of short-term goals

-- Tomorrow, I will take a 30 minute strength class with Jill.
+- Tomorrow, I will take a 15-minute class with Alicia.

 - This week, I will make sure that I find shoes that are comfortable for me to walk in.